eurekaclinical/eureka/README.md

 JAVA_OPTS="${JAVA_OPTS} -Xms512m -Xmx6G"
 ```

 The `oracle.jdbc.ReadTimeout` system property is only needed if using an Oracle database with Eureka.
-The max heap size may need to be adjusted up depending on the data volume being processed.
+The max heap size may need to be  increased more depending on the data volume being processed.

 ### WAR installation
 1) Stop Tomcat.